ElodinLaarz/mathdl/README.md

 # MathDL - Theorem Guesser

-A daily guessing game for math theorems, inspired by Wordle.
-Each day, players try to guess a theorem based on hints and feedback about various properties such as the year, mathematician, subfield, and more.
+A daily guessing game for mathematical theorems, inspired by Wordle.
+Each day, players try to guess the theorem of the day by entering theorem names and receiving detailed feedback about various properties.

 ## Features

-- Daily theorem challenge
+- **Daily Theorem Challenge**: A new theorem to guess each day, deterministically selected based on the date
+- **Rich Feedback System**: Detailed comparison feedback showing:
+  - Theorem name match
+  - Proposed by (mathematician who proposed it)
+  - Proved by (mathematician who proved it)
+  - Year proposed and year proved (with directional hints)
-- Hints based on properties like year, mathematician, and subfield
+  - Mathematical subfield
+  - Education level (Elementary, Undergraduate, Graduate, Modern Research)
+  - Geographical region
+  - Proof technique
+- **Game Statistics**: Track wins, losses, current streak, and guess distribution
+- **Hint System**: Optional hints available during gameplay
-- Streak tracking and statistics
+- **Persistent Progress**: Game state and statistics saved locally
-- Mobile-friendly design with dark/light mode support
+- **Responsive Design**: Mobile-friendly interface with dark/light mode support
+- **Limited Attempts**: Maximum of 10 guesses per day

+## How to Play

+1. **Daily Challenge**: Each day features a new theorem to guess
+2. **Make a Guess**: Type a theorem name in the search box and select from the dropdown
+3. **Analyze Feedback**: Each guess provides detailed feedback:
+   - 🟢 **Green**: Correct match
+   - 🟡 **Yellow**: Partially correct or close
+   - 🔴 **Red**: Incorrect
+4. **Use Hints**: Get optional hints if you're stuck
+5. **Win Condition**: Guess the correct theorem within 10 attempts
+6. **Statistics**: Track your performance over time

 ## Tech Stack

-- Next.js
-- TypeScript
+- **Frontend**: Next.js 15 with TypeScript
-- Tailwind CSS & Radix UI components
+- **Styling**: Tailwind CSS with Radix UI components
-- GenKit AI integration for hints
+- **State Management**: React hooks with localStorage persistence
-- LocalStorage for data persistence
+- **Build Tools**: Turbopack for fast development
+- **Code Quality**: ESLint, Prettier, Husky for git hooks
+- **Data**: Static theorem database with deterministic daily selection

 ## Development